- Students must meet eligibility criteria as defined by Title 5 and the Chancellor's Office Guidelines

 - Maintain a minimum 2.0 grade point average (GPA) each semester

-- Have an updated student education plan (SEP) on file through the upcoming semester
+- Have an updated student education plan (SEP) on file

 - Completed no more than 70 units of degree applicable coursework in any combination of post-secondary higher education institutions